VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Abstract

 \section{Abstract}

 Large Vision Language Models (VLMs) excel at general visual reasoning tasks, but their performance degrades sharply when deployed in novel domains with substantial distribution shifts compared to what was seen during pretraining.
 Existing approaches to adapt VLMs to novel target domains rely on finetuning standard VLM components.
-Depending on which components are finetuned, these approaches either limit the VLMs ability to learn domain-specific features, or lead to catastrophic forgetting of pre-existing capabilities.
+Depending on which components are finetuned, these approaches either limit the VLM's ability to learn domain-specific features, or lead to catastrophic forgetting of pre-existing capabilities.
 To address this, we introduce \methodexpansion~(\textbf{\methodname}), which augments the VLM's vision encoder with a compact set of learnable \textit{visual probes}, enabling domain-specific features to be learned with only minimal updates to the pretrained VLM components.
 We evaluate \methodname\ across three challenging domain adaptation scenarios: cross-view (exocentric $\rightarrow$ egocentric), cross-modal (RGB $\rightarrow$ depth), and cross-task (human understanding $\rightarrow$ robot control).
-Our experiments demonstrate that \methodname\ consistently outperforms existing strategies , achieving superior performance on chosen target domains while better retaining knowledge of the source domain.
+Our experiments demonstrate that \methodname\ consistently outperforms existing domain adaptation strategies, achieving superior performance on the target domain, while better retaining capabilities from the source domain.